aminesdev/aminesdev/README.md

 # Hi, I'm Amine!

 I'm a Computer Science student and a Software Developer.
-I love building clean, functional, and scalable applications — and I’m always learning something new!
+I enjoy building applications.

 ## What I’m Working On

 - Building **Web Apps**
-- Designing with **Figma** and learning **UI/UX principles**
+- Designing with **Figma**
-- Improving my skills through coding, projects, and problem-solving
+- Improving my skills